How Mattrbld Works

 Powering the virtual file system is a library called “lightning-fs”, which is by the same author that created the ingenious piece of code that makes Mattrbld possible: Isomorphic Git, a Git client written and running in Javascript.

-js-yaml, gray-matter, markdown-it and Turndown handle content parsing and serialising, while helpers such as TinyColor, jsdiff, date-fns, Color Thief, uuid, slugify, Pluralize and Lodash make general tasks much less painful.
+js-yaml, gray-matter, markdown-it and Turndown handle content parsing and serialising, while helpers such as TinyColor, jsdiff, date-fns, Fast Average Color, uuid, slugify, Pluralize and Lodash make general tasks much less painful.
 The rich text editors are powered by the awesome Prosemirror.

 Of course this is just a shallow overview of all the technology that goes into Mattrbld, since even the libraries above use their own set of dependencies, not to mention all the libraries and helpers that make development more enjoyable.
 They all have my deepest respect for their hard work and dedication.
 Projects like Mattrbld would be infinitely harder without them.